S-Corporation Tax Benefits: An Essential Guide for Business Owners in 2025

 Background

-In the scenario, we explore a landscaping company that has progressively expanded over three years.
+In this scenario, we explore a landscaping company that has progressively expanded over three years.
 Initially established as a sole proprietorship, the business reports annual sales of $605,000 by the third year, with expenses totaling $385,000, resulting in a net profit of $220,000.
 The owner, a diligent entrepreneur filing as a sole proprietor, is considering the strategic shift to an S-Corporation.

 Financial Breakdown